alpha-davidson/TPC_PoinTr/README.md

 There, directions for data can be changed inside of process_var_in_len.py, at the bottom of the document to wherever you want to store the data.

 WARNING: The 3D and 4D datasets behave slightly differently.
 You can use the inline comments to generate either a 3D (x,y,z) or a 4D (x,y,z,q) Dataset
+Also, inside of datasets/ALPHA.py, you should get rid of the two [:,:3] that appears at the end to use 4D, include it to use 3D.

 ```
 bash create_data.sh